-At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$6,648,792.
-The fund balance unassigned and available for spending at the School's discretion is \$6,411,640.
+At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$2,930,114 and an unassigned fund balance of \$2,834,342.
 These funds will be available for the School's future ongoing operations.